The Writings of Eloise Butler

 Published in the Minneapolis Sunday Tribune July 16, 1911

 [Note: To facilitate identification of plants, we have taken the liberty of adding the information that is within brackets and also all the botanical names have been put into italics.
 The language of Eloise's day is left as written.
 Additional notes at the bottom of the page.]

 Doubtless Everyone Would select as the crowning wild flower for the calendar months of the growing season in Minneapolis the pasque flower for April, violets for May, roses for June and lilies for July.

-Beautiful, also, is the yellow swamp lily, (Ref.
+Beautiful, also, are [is] the yellow swamp lily, (Ref.
 1) with floral leaves spotted with brown and less recurved than those of the Turk’s-cap, and the Wood Lily, Lilium philadelphicum, with an erect, cup-like flower of deep, glowing red.
 The vivid colors of all these lilies were developed in crucibles fired by summer’s fiercest noon-tide heat.